 BY NIVA FLOR, Chief Impact & Strategy Officer

 Recent events have underscored enduring social inequities in our country and how urgently we must address them.
-Alarming disparities are apparent in health outcomes related to the COVID-19 pandemic, including higher hospitalizations and death rates among Black and Latinx communities.² The senseless deaths of Ahmaud Arbery, George Floyd, and Breonna Taylor—and the violence committed against so many others—have brought new momentum to our nation’s long fight for racial and social justice.
+Alarming disparities are apparent in health outcomes related to the COVID-19 pandemic, including higher hospitalizations and death rates among Black and Latine communities.² The senseless deaths of Ahmaud Arbery, George Floyd, and Breonna Taylor—and the violence committed against so many others—have brought new momentum to our nation’s long fight for racial and social justice.

 At the heart of these realities are complex social and economic factors that continue

 to limit equal opportunities for people of color, for low-income individuals and families, for so many in our community who encounter barriers when they should